TW: mild violence

 “Yeeeeah… You’re stuck in the hipster neighborhood.”

 I pinched the bridge of my nose, and turned around, catching Gurjas’s eye.
 Gurjas.
 Right.
 There was a point to all this.
 “Just get your ass over here,” I grumbled.
-I hung up on her with a cathartic click (although it wasn’t nearly as good as slamming down the old hand-helds) then glared at Johara and Gurjas, who were studiously looking anywhere but at me.
+I hung up on her with a cathartic click (although it wasn’t nearly as good as slamming down the landline at my old house) then glared at Johara and Gurjas, who were studiously looking anywhere but at me.
 “What?
 What are you looking at?”

 “Nothing,” Johara said in an oddly squeaky voice.